 - Beginning your career with a lower starting wage makes you appreciate that higher wage when it comes.
 Clearing $50,000 right out of the gate gives you no real understanding of how much $50k really is.
 Incidentally, it also causes inflation, but that’s another post.

 - Starting at the bottom gives you an appreciation for the many different personalities that comprise a workplace.
 By working alongside these people, you’ll see firsthand which personalities are best matched with certain roles.
-You may end up being surprised by the level of engagement you witness in your non-degreed counterparts, as well as begin to despise those arrogant, self-entitled folks who think they’re above the very work they’re being paid to do.
+You may end up being surprised by the level of engagement you witness in your older or non-degreed counterparts, as well as begin to despise those arrogant, self-entitled employees who think they’re above the very work they’re being paid to do.

 These are just a few of the myriad workplace dynamics Generation X has already learned.
-Unlike our Baby Boomer predecessors, we’re happy to mentor and share all we know with you – grooming you to become great leaders earlier in your career.
-However, if you leapfrog us, you’ll be more likely to make expensive mistakes which will, at best, slow your career growth and, at worst, create even bigger problems for companies, the economy, and society as a whole.
+Unlike our Baby Boomer predecessors, we’re happy to mentor and share all we know with you — grooming you to become great leaders earlier in your career.
+However, if you leapfrog us, you’ll be more likely to make expensive mistakes which will, at best, slow your career and, at worst, create even bigger problems for companies, the economy, and society as a whole.

 Generation X needs to take over for a while.
 The ship is off-kilter and Gen-X is poised to help right it.
 If it helps, you can always think of it this way: what Generation X earns today becomes a larger inheritance for Millennials tomorrow.